Bounds on the minimum sound speed above neutron star densities: discussion and conclusion

-The main result of this work can be simply understood by considering the mean values between $\ceft$ and $\pqcd$ densities, $\cmean^{\ceft,\pqcd}$.
-They are listed in the last column of \cref{tab:pqcd} and are very close to 1/3.
-The mean value bounds \cref{eq:mvb} suggest that the ``average'' of $C_s$ between $n_\ceft$ and $n_\pqcd$ cannot diverge too much from $\cmean^{\ceft,\pqcd}$, although sizable local deviations are permitted.
-Elevated $C_s$ over a wide density ranges required to support a high $M_\tov$ thus must be compensated by segments of low $C_s$ above NS densities.
-Intriguingly, the mean value bound on $\cmax$ (second inequality in \cref{eq:mvb}) also suggests that the conformal limit $\cmax\leq1/3$~\cite{Cherman:2009tw,Hohler:2009tv} if not breached is maximally saturated in dense QCD, an observation independent of any neutron star physics (see \cref{sec:conformal}).
+Our results can be simply understood by revisiting the mean values between $\ceft$ and $\pqcd$ densities, $\cmean^{\ceft,\pqcd}$ in \cref{tab:pqcd}.
+Since \cref{eq:csmean} is an ``averaged" slope of any $n_B(\mu_B)$ relation between $\ceft$ and pQCD densities, $C_s$ of an arbitrary EOS cannot diverge too much from $\cmean^{\ceft,\pqcd}$ ``on average", although sizable local deviations are permitted.
+Elevated $C_s$ over a wide density range required inside NSs to support a high $M_\tov$ thus must be compensated by segments of low $C_s$ above NS densities.

-Our bounds carry little information about the location of the minimum, except that it is above $\mu_\tov$.
-The value of $\mu_\tov$ is highly model-dependent~\cite{Zhou:2023zrm}, but is bounded from both sides by the maximally soft and maximally stiff NS EOSs.
-These are shown in \cref{fig:muTOV} in \cref{sec:loc}.
-Additionally, the strength of phase transitions, i.e., the jump in density $\Delta n_B=n_1-n_\tov$ (see \cref{eq:n1}) associated with the constant $\cmin$ piece is bounded from above (lower $\cmin$ allows for milder $\Delta n_B$).
-We postulate this upper limit is again given by the maximally stiff NS inner core.
-Upper bounds on $\Delta n_B$ can thus be translated to stronger limits on $\cmin$.
-For details see \cref{sec:loc}.